 - Ye Olde Butcherede Englishe: The Master's rants fall into this trope.

 - You Have Failed Me: When the Master catches Torgo getting grabby with his brides once too many times, he prepares to sacrifice Torgo to Manos.
-This doesn't pan out, as Torgo survives losing his hand.
+This doesn't pan out, as Torgo survives, although he loses his hand.